 The late renowned Professor Marco Biagi of the University of Modena, Italy was the first President, and was instrumental in establishing the Association as a Club of Labour Law Journals.
-During the tenure (2004-2007) of his successor, Jeffrey Sack, Q.C., the Club was reconstituted as an Association, and its membership expanded from 12 to 21 Journals.
-At the same time, the website for the Assocation was established.
-As of 2015, there are 27 member journals.
+During the tenure (2004-2007) of his successor, Jeffrey Sack, Q.C., the Club was reconstituted as an Association, and its membership expanded from 12 to 21 journals.
+At the same time, the website for the Association was established.
+At the end of 2014, there were 27 member journals.
 Since 2015, the membership steadily grew up to 31 members.

 Past Annual Meetings